 continues apace and slows only because so many cemeteries

 have already been destroyed.
-Still, hundreds of Caddo graves
+Still, many Caddo graves

 are dug up each year by those hunting Caddo pots.
 Grave robbers

-often tresspass on private, state, or federal lands and dig
+often trespass on private, state, or federal lands and dig

 up graves surreptitiously and illegally.